 Before journeying east to the jungle, we challenge ourselves to reach Wat Phrathat Doi Suthep, a temple on the mountainside with more than 300 steps leading up to a breathtaking view: the city to the front and the stellar gold-plated chedi to the back.
 Heading to Sri Lanna National Park, we cycle along countryside roads meeting locals along the way, then cool off by kayaking in Mae Ngat Dam lake.

 We find ourselves in the presence of the true jungle giants at the elephant basecamp.
 With the development of Thai economy, many elephants are no longer working to transport timber or crops and require safe spaces to live.
-We help care for these creatures by preparing food, feeding, bathing and providing exercise for them with hikes throughout the jungle.
+We help care for these creatures by preparing food, feeding, and bathing them.
 The land sings around us as we conclude our service work assisting the animals and getting to know the families who live at the sanctuary.

 In a bittersweet goodbye, we say farewell to our new (yet never to be forgotten) friends of the jungle and return to Chiang Mai for a traditional closing banquet and a magical trip to the night bazaar before heading home.